nobledesktop/full-stack-react/4b-react-full-stack-database/readme.md

     }
   }

-  getCharacters();
+  getDebuts();
 }, []);
 ```

 Note that inside the `axios.get`, we're plugging in the `API_URL` that is hidden as an environment variable.
-We write in the `/allMcus` URL extension because that's the route we wrote to get back all the characters in our database.
+We write in the `/allDebuts` URL extension because that's the route we wrote to get back all the debuts in our database.

 It's also useful to note that the response from axios comes with some meta data, so the real response is in the `data` property.
 Also, the way we decided to response with data from the server is to have the raw response in the `payload` property.
 This is why the response is `res.data.payload`.